Meet our alumni from India

 Industry partner: Innovation, TurboTech Precision Engineering Pvt.
 Ltd.

-The project aims to investigate modifications needed for existing MGT combustors designed for natural gas, for successful operation using HHO-biogas blend, through numerical and experimental techniques.
-The learnings from this project will be shared with industry and academia through social media, workshops, and publications.
+The project investigated modifications needed for existing MGT combustors designed for natural gas, for successful operation using HHO-biogas blend, through numerical and experimental techniques.
+The learnings from this project were shared with industry and academia through social media, workshops, and publications.
 The project’s scientific outcomes have the potential to feed into the development of the next generation of zero carbon emission MGTs.

 Vortex energy drive for eco-friendly and sustainable energy harvesting